-Keep the prefilled pen in the outer carton in order to protect it from light.

-Simponi may be stored at temperatures up to a maximum of 25°C for a single period of up to 30 days, but not exceeding the original expiry date printed on the carton.
+Keep the pre-filled syringe or pen in the outer carton in order to protect it from light.
+Simponi® may be stored at temperatures up to a maximum of 25°C for a single period of up to 30 days, but not exceeding the original expiry date printed on the carton.
 The new expiry date must be written on the carton (up to 30 days from the date removed from the refrigerator).

-Once Simponi has been stored at room temperature, it should not be returned to refrigerated storage.
-Simponi must be discarded if not used within the 30 days of room temperature storage.
+Once Simponi® has been stored at room temperature, it should not be returned to refrigerated storage.
+Simponi® must be discarded if not used within the 30 days of room temperature storage.

-Keep out of the sight and reach of children.
+Keep out of reach and sight of children.

-6.5 Nature and contents of container
+6.5 Nature And Contents of Container